 Slack integration

-The integration can be performed in two ways:
+The synchronization can be performed in two ways:

 - can be installed in any Slack workspace

-- requires adding a 3rd-party app on on-premises installations to become available
+- requires adding a 3rd-party app on self-hosted installations to become available

-- restricted to Slack workspaces to which the app creator belongs
+- is restricted to Slack workspaces to which the app creator belongs

-- does not require a 3rd-party app on on-premises installations
+- does not require a 3rd-party app on self-hostedinstallations

 Buddy Slack app

-- Navigate to Integrations and click New integration.
+- Navigate to the Integrations tab and click New integration.

-- Set the name and sharing scope.
+- The configuration window will show up.
 Leave the authorization method at Buddy Slack App:

 - Authorize Buddy in the selected Slack workspace: